Aleutian Adventures - Alaska

 Boats: The Camp employs 16 -17 ft. boats with 60 HP and 40 HP Yamaha motors for accessing fishing areas.
 Three anglers per boat and guide.

 Silver Salmon Season: Mid-August to Mid-September.
+Three anglers per guide.
 These silvers love pollywogs.
-The Sapsuk River is regarded as one of the very best silver streams on the Alaskan Peninsula.
+The Sapsuk River is one of the very best silver streams on the Alaskan Peninsula.

 Possession: Total catch-and-release on kings.
-Can keep one daily limit on silvers.
+You can keep one daily limit on silvers.

 Typical Fishing Day: